How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 In other words, they act as a protective cushion.
 Without enough coverage, the razor blade comes into direct contact with your skin, increasing the risk of redness, irritation, and dryness.

-If you often experience irritation, you may also want to read: Is There a Way to Shave Without Irritating Sensitive Skin?
-A Simple Guide to Causes and Solutions
+If you often experience irritation, you may also want to read: How to Shave Without Irritating Sensitive Skin

 How Much Should You Use?